RiftValleySoftware/ambiamara/README.md

 ----------
 ***Version 2.0* ** *- TBD*

 - The internal timer engine is now a centralized, atomic unit that handles the entire model layer.
-This is an internal change that is not apparent.
+This is a significant internal change that is not immediately apparent.
 - The display for running timers now has a darker background.
 - Added "swipe to select" functionality, with animated transitions.
-- The alarm "flasher" is now animated.
+- The alarm "flasher" is now animated, and we have added flashes to signal timer state changes.
 - For Podium and Dual modes, transitions to warn and final are signaled by colored flashes.
 - The Navigation Bar displayed text is now in a "digital" font.
 - The digit separators are larger (in Digital and Dual modes).
 - There is a bit more space between the digits (In Digital and Dual modes).

-***Version 1.5.0* ** *- July 1, 2017*

-- This adds a Watch companion app, and has some cosmetic tweaks.
+- The running timer screen now has a set of gesture recognizers associated with it.
+You can now tap in the running timer view to pause or continue the timer, and swipes will reset, stop or end the timer.